 - 1. Go to Call Center > IVR > IVR and edit the ERC IVR.
 The IVR Configuration dialog opens. - 2.
-Select Add Digits Collector. - 3.
-Enter a Name (in the example, Code), assign an audio Prompt for the customer to be asked to enter their ERC, and configure the Digits Settings as necessary.
+Click Add Digits Collector. - 3.
+Enter a Name.
+This example uses Code. - 4.
+Assign an audio Prompt for the customer to be asked to enter their ERC. - 5.
+Configure the Digits Settings, as necessary.

-4. Select Create to return to the IVR Configuration dialog.
+6. To save the changes and return to the IVR Configuration dialog, click Create.